MartinBlackburn/martinblackburn.github.io/README.md

 # martinblackburn.github.io
-My person blog.
+My personal blog.

 ## Setup
-To make sure the the gh-pages branch stays up-to date with master then you will need to run the following command after cloning the repo:
+To make sure the the `gh-pages` branch stays up-to date with `master` then you will need to run the following command after cloning the repo:
 ```
 git config core.hooksPath gitHooks
 chmod +x gitHooks/*
 ```

 This will make sure a git hook is running.
-So everytime a push is made it will rebase gh-pages from master before the push happens.
+So everytime a push is made it will rebase `gh-pages` from `master` before the push happens.